 1. Drain and Clean Your Hot Tub

 Before switching from one sanitizing method to another, you must remove all residual sanitizer and any contaminants.
-Use the line flush before you drain and clean the hot tub to clear out biofilm.
+Use a spa line flush before you drain and clean the hot tub.
+This will help clear out biofilm.
+If you need more help using line flush, be sure to check out our guide on How to Drain and Clean a Hot Tub.

-Drain the hot tub with the hose or sump pump.
+After using the line flush, drain the hot tub with the hose or sump pump.
 Clean the shell with hot tub cleaner or diluted vinegar and a non-abrasive scrub sponge.
-Rinse thoroughly.
+Then rinse thoroughly and wash or replace the filter.

 2. Refill the Hot Tub

-Attach the hose filter to your garden hose to refill your spa with clean, filtered water.
+Attach a hose filter to your garden hose to refill your spa with clean, filtered water.
+The filter helps remove minerals and metals before they get into your spa.

 3. Test the Salinity and Add Salt